Little Mantras & Ideas to Make Your Musician’s Life Easier

 c.
 Never buy clothing on impulse.
 Don’t buy clothing at status department stores if you can help it.

 d.
 Learn to cook: eat more from home.
-Less restaurant costs is a huge money saver.
+Fewer restaurant costs are a huge money saver.

 e.
 Never pay full service for an airlines ticket, car rental, etc… DO NOT WASTE FREQUENT FLYER BENEFITS.

 f.
 If you are spending more than $15 per month on bank fees, consider changing banks.

 - Find a bank that won’t hold your check deposits

 a.
 Banks are not required to hold your money

 b.
 Some banks will waive the holding period if you ask them to.

 i.
 When the holding period is suspended (which might require you to do some other business with the band: savings acct, personal loan, etc…): confirm it in writing with a request that you be notified of any change in that policy in advance.

 - Find a bank that will give you automatic overdraft protection. (make sure to get NSF policies in writing).

 - Do NOT get a money market account, it is barely better than a savings or checking account at your bank